rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/01-Module/03_lecture.md

 	- it follows a basic structure of any HTTP request
     1) 1st line - `describes the status` : means the request is made by user <br>
 		whether that request can be fulfilled by a web server or not, breakdown of status code , 404 : Not Found (general) `v imp ⭐`
-        - `Note` : this status code breakdown is `v imp` till life time if you're doing debugging , webdev, security,
+        - `Note` : this status code breakdown is `v imp` till life time if u're doing debugging , webdev, security,
         - `100 - 199` : used to give basic information
         - `200 - 299` : Successes response of GET request (200 OK is the "normal" response for a GET request)
         - if u get the success response of a GET request then status code will be `200` normally otherwise b/w `200 - 299` can be range
         - `300 - 399` : Redirects (the information you want is elsewhere)
-        - Eg : let's u're opening/accessing a twitter page but you're not login then twitter will redirect u to it's login page
+        - Eg : let's u're opening/accessing a twitter page but u're not login then twitter will redirect u to it's login page
         - so in this case , generally status code is `302`
         - `400 - 499` : contain always client side errors (browser based)
         - Eg : you did something wrong , like asking for something that doesn't exist on the server , requesting for wrong thing , so u'll get 404 status code